TotalMiner/totalminer.github.io/lua/functions/blocks/paste.md

 ## Parameters

-- `pack_name:` The name of the component pack in which the component is stored
+- `pack_name`: The name of the component pack in which the component is stored
-- `component_name:` The name of the component
+- `component_name`: The name of the component
-- `x:` The x component of the position to paste the component
+- `x`: The x component of the position to paste the component
-- `y:` The y component of the position to paste the component
+- `y`: The y component of the position to paste the component
-- `z:` The z component of the position to paste the component
+- `z`: The z component of the position to paste the component
-- `dir:` The direction to face the component for pasting
+- `dir`: The direction to face the component for pasting
-- `paste_type:` The type of paste - Overwrite, Merge, NoOverwrite
+- `paste_type`: The type of paste - Overwrite, Merge, NoOverwrite

 ___